dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 ---
 # .NET Core Uninstall Tool

-The [.NET Core Uninstall Tool (`dotnet-core-uninstall`)](https://dotnet.microsoft.com/download/dotnet-core/uninstall-tool) let's you clean-up of .NET Core SDKs and Runtimes on a system such that only the desired versions remain.
+The [.NET Core Uninstall Tool (`dotnet-core-uninstall`)](https://dotnet.microsoft.com/download/dotnet-core/uninstall-tool) lets you clean-up .NET Core SDKs and Runtimes on a system such that only the desired versions remain.
 A collection of options is available to specify which versions you want to uninstall.

 The tool supports Windows and macOS.
 Linux is currently not supported.